ADA-research/Sparkle/Examples/parallel_portfolio_runtime.md

 The `--instance-paths` option must be followed by a space separated list of paths to an instance or an instance set.
 For example `--instance-paths Instances/Instance_Set_Name/Single_Instance Instances/Other_Instance_Set_Name`

-`sparkle run_sparkle_parallel_portfolio --instance-paths Instances/PTN/ --portfolio-name runtime_experiment`
+`sparkle run_parallel_portfolio --instance-paths Instances/PTN/ --portfolio-name runtime_experiment`

 ## Generate the report